Keely Hodgkinson: Early life and background

+Athletics career

-Early and youth career
+2011–2017: Early career

-Hodgkinson joined Leigh Harriers at the age of nine and won county championships in 800 m, 1200 m, 1500 m, and cross-country races.
-She initially swam with Howe Bridge Aces Swimming Club before devoting herself fully to running.
+Hodgkinson joined Leigh Harriers at the age of nine and won county championships in middle-distance events.
+She also swam with Howe Bridge Aces Swimming Club before devoting herself fully to running.

-In 2012, aged ten, she competed among seventy finalists at the British Schools Modern Biathlon Championships in London.
-Hodgkinson finished second in the 500 m run and after the 50 m swim she ended in eighth place overall.
-Her father encouraged her to focus on athletics rather than swimming, and she was also inspired by British heptathlete Jessica Ennis-Hill winning the gold medal at the 2012 London Olympics.
+In 2012, aged ten, she competed at the British Schools Modern Biathlon Championships in London.
+Hodgkinson finished second in the 500 m run, and after the 50 m swim, she ended in eighth place overall.
+Her father encouraged her to focus on athletics rather than swimming, and she was inspired by Jessica Ennis-Hill winning the gold medal in the heptathlon at the 2012 Summer Olympics.

 In 2013, she became the first Leigh Harrier to claim the individual U11 girls' title in both the South East Lancashire League and the Red Rose League.
-She ran her 16th consecutive undefeated race two weeks later, winning on a 2 km course in the Mid-Lancashire Cross Country League at U11 level.
-On the track, at U13 level, she became Cheshire and Manchester champion in both the 800 and 1200 metres.
-In 2014, Hodgkinson won all 13 of her track races (across 800–1500 m events) as well as several cross country competitions.
-She took her third Greater Manchester title on a 2.75 km cross country course and later defended both her 800 m and 1200 m titles.
-She broke the championship record in the latter, which had been set in 1985.
+She ran her 16th consecutive undefeated race two weeks later in the Mid-Lancashire Cross Country League at U11 level.
+At U13 level, she became Cheshire and Manchester champion in both the 800 and 1200 m.
+In 2014, she took her third Greater Manchester U13 title on a cross country course.

-In 2015, she had to limit training and starts due to a Mastoidectomy to remove a tumour on her ear, which left her 95% deaf in that ear, followed by knee issues.
-The following year she finished third in the U15 800 m events at both the ESAA English Schools' Championships and England Athletics Championships.
-In 2017, she raced the 800 m in the U17 age category.
-She went on to take her first gold medal at the England Championships, setting a new lifetime best, before adding the 1500 m (UK) School Games title.
+At the age of 13, Hodgkinson had to limit training after a mastoidectomy to remove a tumour on her ear, which left her 95% deaf in that ear.
+She also suffered from knee issues.
+The following year, she finished third in the U15 800 m events at both the ESAA English Schools' Athletics Championships and England Athletics Championships.
+In 2017, she raced the 800 m in the U17 age category, and won her first gold medal at the England Championships, before adding the 1500 m UK School Games title.

-2018–2019
+2018–2020

 In June 2018, aged 16, Hodgkinson became the England U20 800 m champion.
 The following month, she won the gold medal at the European Athletics U18 Championships held in Győr, Hungary, breaking the championship record in the process with a time of 2:04.84.
 In August, she won the England U17 title before setting a competition record time of 2:04.89 on way to victory at the (UK) School Games.
-She was named at the Believe Sports Awards in Wigan, as Sports Achiever of the Year.
+At the Believe Sports Awards in Wigan, she was named as the Sports Achiever of the Year.
 In June 2019, Hodgkinson competed at the England U20 Championships, placing second, and she earned bronze at the European U20 Championships in Borås, Sweden.
-That year, Trevor Painter and Jenny Meadows began coaching her.
+During 2019, Trevor Painter and Jenny Meadows began coaching her in Manchester.